 Eight schools share the admission test and however many schools are applied to, the test only has to be taken once.
-The test will on 18 November 2023.
+The test will on 16 November 2024.
 Please tick one box only below to tell us at which school you would like your child to take the test.
 Each school applied for will need their own Supplementary Information Form completed.

+The Norwood School Platanos College

+Dunraven School

-The Norwood School London Nautical School (boys only) Archbishop Tenison's School Platanos College Dunraven School St Martin-in-the-Fields (girls only) Lillian Baylis Technology School If your child will take the test at Norwood School, are there any health problems, special educational needs, or access issues that we need to know about?
-Yes No e.g. epilepsy, sight or hearing problems, dyslexia, mobility issues etc. If yes, please tell us about them in the box below and about any special arrangem ents th at yo ս think may be needed.
-Evidence attached?
+Lillian Baylis Technology School

+If your child will take the test at Norwood School, are there any health problems, special educational needs, or access issues that we need to know about? e.g. epilepsy, sight or hearing problems, dyslexia, mobility issues etc. Yes No If yes, please tell us about them in the box below and about any special arrangem be needed. ents th at you ı think may Evidence attached?
 Yes No